A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Abstract

 \section{Abstract}

 Low-rank recurrent neural networks (lrRNNs) are a class of models that uncover low-dimensional latent dynamics underlying neural population activity.
-Although their functional connectivity is low-rank, it lacks disentanglement interpretations, making it difficult to assign distinct computational roles to different latent dimensions.
-To address this, we propose the \textbf{Disentangled Recurrent Neural Network (DisRNN)}, a generative lrRNN framework that assumes group-wise independence among latent dynamics while allowing flexible within-group entanglement.
+Although their functional connectivity is low-rank, it lacks independence interpretations, making it difficult to assign distinct computational roles to different latent dimensions.
+To address this, we propose the Factored Recurrent Neural Network (FacRNN), a generative lrRNN framework that assumes group-wise independence among latent dynamics while allowing flexible within-group entanglement.
 These independent latent groups allow latent dynamics to evolve separately, but are internally rich for complex computation.
-We reformulate the lrRNN under a variational autoencoder (VAE) framework, enabling us to introduce a partial correlation penalty that encourages disentanglement between groups of latent dimensions.
-Experiments on synthetic, monkey M1, and mouse voltage imaging data show that DisRNN consistently improves the disentanglement and interpretability of learned neural latent trajectories in low-dimensional space and low-rank connectivity over baseline lrRNNs that do not encourage partial disentanglement.
+We reformulate the lrRNN under a variational autoencoder (VAE) framework, enabling us to introduce a partial correlation penalty that encourages independence between groups of latent dimensions.
+Experiments on synthetic, monkey M1, and mouse voltage imaging data show that FacRNN consistently improves the disentanglement and interpretability of learned neural latent trajectories in low-dimensional space and low-rank connectivity over baseline lrRNNs that do not encourage group-wise independence.